fluencelabs/trust-graph/README.md

 Every peer has a **weight**.
 Weight is a power of 2 or zero.
 If there is no path from any root to this peer, given revocations, weight equals zero.
 The closer to the root — the bigger the weight.
 Weights are subjective and relevant in scope of local TrustGraph.

-TrustGraph is a builtin and every node is bundled with TrustGraph instance and predefined certificates.
+TrustGraph is a builtin, it means that every node is bundled with TrustGraph instance and predefined certificates.

-Trust is transitive in terms of cryptographic relations and it is also subjective in terms of the choosen view by each network participant.
+Trust is transitive in terms of cryptographic relations.
+On the other hand, subset of trusts and certificates is subjective for each network participant because of the choice of roots.

 ## How to Use it in Aqua
 ### How to import